The 6 Myths of Sleep

 Myth 3: Some People Are Fine on Less Than 6 hours of Sleep

 We’ve all heard people say that they can survive on five hour of sleep.
-However, this view is at odds with any scientific research study, no exceptions.
+However, the survival is short-term and comes with a host of consequences.

 The accepted standard for everyone is that 7-9 hours of sleep is ideal.
-While one might only sleep for 5 hours at a time, the extra sleep will need to be made up for in the form of naps, else suffer sleep deprivation.
+While one may only sleep for 5 hours at a time, the extra sleep will need to be made up for in the form of naps, or else one may suffer from sleep deprivation.

-While someone might still be able to “function” on 5 hours of sleep, optimal functioning is at least 7 hours.
+While someone might still be able to live on 5 hours of sleep, optimal functioning is at least 7 hours.
 Less than that results in poorer performance physically, mentally, and cognitively.

 Myth 4: Hitting the Snooze Button is Worth It